 - Wilt T, Ishani A, Mac Donald R, et al. Pygeum africanum for benign prostatic hyperplasia.
 Cochrane Database Syst Rev 2002; :CD001044.

-- Urologic referral prior to medical treatment
+- Indications for medical treatment

 - INITIAL MEDICAL MONOTHERAPY

 - Alpha-1-adrenergic antagonists